Medical Schools in Texas: How to Get In (2025)

 Baylor College of Medicine

 Baylor is somewhat unusual in that, although it’s a private medical school, it does receive public funding for in-state students, thus allowing it to keep tuition costs low.
 That’s one reason why Baylor strongly favors in-state applicants, and in line with this is its recent decision to leave the AMCAS system for TMDSAS.
-Baylor’s mission statement emphasizes promoting education, healthcare, and community service “locally and globally,” the former of which can be observed through its commitment to providing Texans with first-rate medical educations.
+Baylor’s mission statement emphasizes promoting education, healthcare, and community service “locally and globally,” the former of which can be observed through its commitment to providing Texans with first-rate medical education.

 (Related reading: How to Get Into the Baylor College of Medicine)